dbsDevelops/attempting-to-crack-enigma/README.md

 ...

 Observations:
-	•	The decrypted texts show varying levels of plausibility, with some containing recognizable patterns like “TO”, “AND”, or partial words.
+	•	The decrypted texts show varying levels of plausibility, with some containing recognizable patterns like “I”, "TO", “SPY”, "MAD", or partial words.
 However, none are entirely coherent, suggesting the need for further refinement.

 ## Simulated Annealing for Improved Results